Kolten Wong

-Kolten Kaha Wong (born October 10, 1990) is an American former professional baseball second baseman who played 11 seasons in Major League Baseball (MLB) for the St. Louis Cardinals, Milwaukee Brewers, Seattle Mariners, and Los Angeles Dodgers.
-He made his MLB debut in 2013.
-Wong bats left-handed and throws right-handed.
+Kolten Kaha Wong (born October 10, 1990) is an American former professional baseball second baseman.
+He played 11 seasons in Major League Baseball (MLB) for the St. Louis Cardinals, Milwaukee Brewers, Seattle Mariners, and Los Angeles Dodgers.

 From Hilo, Hawaii, Wong starred in baseball at Kamehameha Hawaii High School and for the University of Hawaii at Manoa.
 The St. Louis Cardinals selected Wong in the first round of the 2011 Major League Baseball draft, and promoted him to the major leagues two years later.
 He was named the National League Rookie of the Month for May 2014.
 Wong was the Cardinals' starting second baseman for the majority of his tenure with the team, winning two Gold Gloves and three Fielding Bible Awards.
 The Cardinals declined Wong's player option for the 2021 season, making him a free agent for the first time in his career.
 He then signed with Milwaukee, with whom he played two seasons, before he was traded to the Mariners following the 2022 season.
 Seattle released him in the 2023 season, and he played his final MLB games with the Dodgers that September.